Gunnar von Hertzen: Peacetime

 Von Hertzen worked as an acting municipal doctor in Viitasaari from September 1928, but moved to Turku in 1931 as a general practitioner.
 After a short period in Turku, he moved to Pihtiputaa, where he started as a municipal doctor in May 1931 and held office until 1957, when he retired.

 In the early 1930s, he was one of the founding members of openly antisemitic and Nazi publishing company Vasara.
 Later, in 1939, he co-founded Kustaa Vaasa magazine and the Nazi Blue Cross.
 Von Hertzen was a member of the delegation of the Lapua movement in 1930 and served as chairman of the board of its newspaper Ajan Suunta from 1930 to 1931, as well as a member of the staff of the Pihtipudas White Guard since 1933 and chairman of the Front Soldier League since 1934.

 Winter and Continuation War

 Von Hertzen participated in the Winter War as the Chief Physician of the 18th Field Hospital.
-During the truce, he continued his civilian work in Pihtiputaa, and after the outbreak of the war, he was served as a district doctor to Aunus, who had become familiar with previous contacts and was important to him, where he worked under the East Karelian military regime.
+During the interwar period, he continued his civilian work in Pihtiputaa, and after the outbreak of the war, he was served as a district doctor to Aunus, who had become familiar with previous contacts and was important to him, where he worked under the East Karelian military regime.